tawebbcn/bcn-webdev-checklists/projects/projects.md

   - Logout
 - wireframes
 - VVVV: views
+- CCCC: routes
-- CCCC: routes (one GET per view, one POST per form and action button)
+  - one GET per view, one POST per form and action button
+  - details about what goes in request BODY
+  - details about redirection after POST is handled
 - MMMM: models
 - 404 & 500 User stories
 - US and tech investment